Pooja444/leetcode-profile-lib/README.md

 # leetcodeProfile
-This tool will allow you to embed their leetcode profile simply by providing their username
+This tool will allow you to embed your leetcode profile simply by providing your username